HIRT: High Intensity Resistance Training Guide

 However, there are also notable differences between HIIT vs. HIRT.

-HIRT workouts focus on high-intensity weight training or high-intensity strength training exercises such as traditional weightlifting exercises like squats and deadlifts, metabolic strength training exercises like burpees and kettlebell swings, or plyometric exercises like depth jumps and jump squats.
+HIRT workouts focus on performing repetitions of high-intensity weight training or high-intensity strength training exercises such as traditional weightlifting exercises like squats and deadlifts, metabolic strength training exercises like burpees and kettlebell swings, or plyometric exercises like depth jumps and jump squats.

 One of the major differences between HIRT vs. HIIT is the structure and intensity of the “on” and “off” intervals.